This Is It (Michael Jackson song): Background

 Although it shared its name, the song was not intentionally made for the 2009 concert documentary Michael Jackson's This Is It.
 "This Is It" was written by recording artists Paul Anka and Michael Jackson, and a demo version of the song was recorded by Anka and Jackson in 1980 at Anka's California recording studio.
-The song was intended to be added as an album track on Anka's 1983 duets album Walk a Fine Line that he was in the process of recording at the time.
+The song was intended to be added as an album track on Anka's same year duets album Walk a Fine Line that he was in the process of recording at the time.

 Soon after the alleged theft in the '80s, Anka threatened to take legal action if the recordings were not returned.
 Jackson's version of "This Is It" was reportedly found in a box of tapes with only Jackson's voice and a piano accompaniment, the song was described as having been a "bare-bone" recording.
-Jackson subsequently returned the tapes, although Anka insisted that Jackson had made a copy of the recordings of "I Never Heard" and retitled the track with his voice to "This Is It."
+Jackson subsequently returned the tapes, although Anka insisted that Jackson had made a copy of the recordings of "I Never Heard" and retitled the track with his voice to "This Is It".
 In 1990, Anka allowed the Puerto Rican R&B recording artist Sa-Fire to record "This Is It", which she did under the original title "I Never Heard" on her second studio album I Wasn't Born Yesterday in 1991.